 Usual discussions on the fall in the rupee bring up macro-economic matters such as slowing economic growth, corporate earnings and market volatility.
 However, the woes aren’t restricted to corporate corridors or the Dalal Street.
 From essentials such as food and education to foreign vacation and the swanky gadget you plan to buy, the falling rupee will hurt you in more ways than one.
-Fluctuations in the Indian Rupee Exchange Rate Can Impact Everyone, Business Today Tighten Your Purse Strings (Feb 2012) cover it in detail.
+Business Today Tighten Your Purse Strings (Feb 2012) cover it in detail.

 Events of Importance